 Magnetic Resonance Angiography

-Magnetic resonance angiography (MRA) has comparable sensitivity and specificity to that of CTA but without the risk of radiation exposure and contrast nephropathy; however, it is limited by it may not be used in patients with advanced renal failure.
-Willoteaux et al. recently showed that MRA had sensitivity and specificity of 97 % and 93 % respectively when compared to conventional angiography.
+Magnetic resonance angiography (MRA) has comparable sensitivity and specificity to that of CTA but without the risk of radiation exposure and contrast nephropathy; however, it is limited because it may not be used in patients with advanced renal failure.
+Willoteaux et al. recently showed that MRA had sensitivity and specificity of 97% and 93% respectively when compared to conventional angiography.

 Treatment / Management

-Major therapeutic goals of FMD include controlling risk factors, controlling blood pressure, and preventing ischemic events.
+Major therapeutic goals of fibromuscular dysplasia (FMD) include controlling risk factors, controlling blood pressure, and preventing ischemic events.

-If the disorder presents with a TIA, then one may attempt treatment with thrombolytics or percutaneous thrombectomy.
+If the disorder presents with a transient ischemic attack (TIA), then one may attempt treatment with thrombolytics or percutaneous thrombectomy.
 One should always consider a diagnosis of FMD if the individual is young and develops a stroke.
 IF FMD is diagnosed on routine imaging without symptoms, then antiplatelet agents should be started.

 Arterial dissection is usually managed with anticoagulation as long as hemorrhage has been ruled out.
 Treatment is for 3-6 months with warfarin.